subLUMENal/firsttimeflyersguide/docs/08_airport.md

 permalink: /airport/
 ---

 Once you're through security, you should have some time to hang out at the airport.
 There will almost always be food, drink, and souvenier options.
+If you've brought an empty water bottle through security, you can fill it up at a water fountain or a water bottle filling station.

 Please keep your bags with you at all times.
 If you leave your bags unattended, they will probably be taken away by airport security.